hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 <p style="font-size: small;"> <a href="/helion/openstack/install/vsa/">&#9664; PREV</a> | <a href="/helion/openstack/install-overview/">&#9650; UP</a> | <a href="/helion/openstack/install/ovsvapp/">NEXT &#9654;</a> </p>

-# HP Helion OpenStack&reg;: Installing and Configuring the ESX Hypervisor
+# HP Helion OpenStack&reg;: Installation and Configuration for ESX Hypervisor

-HP Helion OpenStack can be installed on a VMware ESX bare-metal or virtual hypervisor.
-This document provides installation instructions for HP Helion OpenStack Edition preview on a suitably specified and prepared system.
+HP Helion Openstack allows you to manage the ESX hypervisor and provision virtual machines.
+This document provides installation instructions for HP Helion OpenStack Edition on a suitably specified and prepared system.

 HP Helion OpenStack on an ESX hypervisor allows you to manage the VMware vCenter and provision virtual machines.

 ## Installing HP Helion OpenStack ## {#install}

-The installation and configuration process for ESX consists of the following general steps:
+The installation and configuration process for CLOUD_TYPE ESX consists of the following general steps:

 * [Verify Prerequisites](#pre)
 * [Review the ESX deployment architecture](#deploy-arch)